Dylan Minnette

 Dylan Christopher Minnette (born December 29, 1996) is an American actor and musician.
-He began his career as a child actor and received recognition for his role as a younger version of the character Michael Scofield on the drama series Prison Break (2005–2006).
-He had recurring roles in several television series and a main role in the TNT drama series Saving Grace (2007–2010).
-Minnette had supporting roles in the films Let Me In (2010), Prisoners (2013) and Alexander and the Terrible, Horrible, No Good, Very Bad Day (2014).
+He is known for his role as Clay Jensen in the Netflix drama series 13 Reasons Why.
+He is also a member of the alternative rock band Wallows.

-Minnette had a starring role in the horror comedy Goosebumps (2015) and gained wider recognition for portraying Clay Jensen in the Netflix drama series 13 Reasons Why (2017–2020).
+He began his career as a child actor and received recognition for his role as a younger version of the character Michael Scofield on Prison Break.
+He then won a Young Artist Award for his role as Clay Norman in the TNT series Saving Grace.
+Minnette had a supporting role in the 2010 romantic horror film Let Me In.
+He played Ralph Dover in the thriller film Prisoners (2013) and Anthony Cooper in the family film Alexander and the Terrible, Horrible, No Good, Very Bad Day (2014).
+Minnette then starred in the horror comedy Goosebumps (2015).
 He has also starred in the horror films Don't Breathe (2016), The Open House (2018) and Scream (2022).
-He is also the co-lead singer and rhythm guitarist for the alternative rock band Wallows.